Kwara on Path of Good, Steady Recovery under AbdulRazaq, Says Tinubu

 “I will intervene, those who are aggrieved should reunite with the party.
 We will calm the fraying nerves.
 They should remain with the party and work with Governor AbdulRahman AbdulRazaq for a second term.
 For the coming election, we are re-electing Governor AbdulRazaq.
 So, we will settle the differences,” he said.

-The presidential aspirant was accompanied on the campaign by an army of battle-tested politicians, serving and former parliamentarians, technocrats and his media top guns, including former Borno Governor Kashim Shettima and former TETFUND chief, Prof. Sulaiman Bogoro.
+Tinubu was accompanied on the campaign trail by an army of battle-tested politicians, serving and former parliamentarians, technocrats, and his media top guns, including former Borno Governor Kashim Shettima and former TETFUND chief Prof Sulaiman Bogoro.

-Governor AbdulRazaq had earlier led a powerful delegation of the state government and APC generals in the state to welcome the APC leader from the airport, after which their long motorcade meandered through the highway lined by seas of admirers to the palace of the Emir of Ilorin, Dr Ibrahim Sulu-Gambari, where they paid royal homage, and then to the banquet hall where they were greeted to a carnevalesque atmosphere.
+AbdulRazaq had earlier led a powerful delegation of the state government and APC generals in the state to welcome the APC leader from the airport — after which their long motorcade meandered through the highway lined by seas of admirers to the palace of the Emir of Ilorin Dr. Ibrahim Sulu-Gambari.

-AbdulRazaq also used the occasion to endorse his presidential ambition, saying that the APC delegates from the state would vote for him during the primaries.

-He said: “First of all, let me thank Asiwaju Ahmed Tinubu.
-He has not been to Kwara since our election.
-The last time he was in Kwara was during the 2019 campaign.